Save-Dao/guide/docs/champion-a-member.md

 ### Success Criteria

-New members are successful when they contribute to the Save Dao community, bring in value to the Dao, and earn income for themselves.
+New members are successful when they contribute to the Adbongo Org community, bring in value to the Dao, and earn income for themselves.

 Within the first 60 days after their membership proposal is processed, new members must: